cstack/average-american/README.md

 - Fetches and parses real demographic data from the U.S. Census Bureau
 - Calculates median age (overall and gender-specific) and gender distribution (mode)
 - Determines most popular baby name based on gender and implied birth year
-- Shows 3 profiles by default: Average American, Average Man, Average Woman
+- Shows a table of 3 profiles (Average American, Average Man, Average Woman) across all available years
 - Supports filtering by specific year (2020-2024)
 - Supports filtering by gender (male or female)
 - Caches data locally for offline use